-12.1 Explain the relationship between PECR and the GDPR, including PECR's objectives and broad scope.
+12.1 Explain the relationship between PECR and the GDPR.

 - a.
-Objective and broad scope (email, phone, SMS, in-app messaging, push notifications). - b.
-Provisions relating to electronic marketing communications (excluding fax). - c.
+Objective and broad scope of PECR (email, phone, SMS, in-app messaging, push notifications). - b.
+PECR provisions relating to electronic marketing communications (excluding fax). - c.
 Role of the Information Commissioner's Office (ICO) in relation to PECR. - d.
 Investigating complaints. - e.
 Issuing codes of practice. - f.
-Penalties for breaches of PECR. - g.
-Application to service providers as outlined under Article 95 of UK GDPR.
+Penalties for breaches of PECR.

-Candidates should be able to describe the relationship between PECR and the UK GDPR and the key aspects of the Regulations including: marketing permissions, the privacy of customers who use communications networks or services in relation to traffic or location data, the security of public communications services and cookies (see more in 13.3).
+Candidates should be able to describe the relationship between PECR and the UK GDPR and the key aspects of the Regulations, including: marketing permissions, the privacy of customers who use communications networks or services in relation to traffic or location data, the security of public communications services and cookies (see more in 13.3).